San Marcelino: American era

 From late 1900 to March 1902, the 25th Infantry Regiment, operated in Zambales, including San Marcelino, during the Philippine–American War, with elements in San Marcelino in December 1900 and March 1902.
 During this period, the regiment conducted policing and judiciary functions, such as the prosecution of Elias Agpalo.

 In 1904, due to Act Number 945 of the Philippine Commission, San Marcelino's municipal oversight was extended to neighboring Castillejos and San Antonio.
 That same year, Ilocano was the primary language spoken in San Marcelino, with Tagalog being a secondary language; of the Negrito who lived in Zambales all lived in the jurisdictions of San Marcelino or Botolan.
 In 1905, per a report produced by the War Department, the areas around San Marcelino were used to cultivate rice, and the people were Ilocano.

 Geography

 San Marcelino is 51 km from Iba, 27 km from Olongapo, and 153 km from Manila.
+It is between San Narciso, San Antonio and Castillejos on the Olongapo–Bugallon Road.

 The municipality is home to Mapanuepe Lake that formed after the 1991 eruption of Mount Pinatubo.